vero-tess/Team-X-Project-2/README.md

 DESCRIPTION
 ___________

-A JavaScript web application to help students find where seminars and events with and without free food are located on the University of Rochester campus.
+A web application to help students find where seminars and events with and without free food are located on the University of Rochester campus.
 The site includes an interactive map that allows users to visually locate the events as well as a list of available events and pertinent information about each.

 LAST EDITED